 Jotting down information regarding the mental health of the patient is something which therapists often do during and even after sessions.
 Of course, the quality of a patient's mental health should be improving as time goes on and with the passing of various sessions.

 There are a variety of factors which can shed light onto a person's mental health; and how they talk about or handle certain subjects is a telltale sign.
 Taking note of a patient's mental health can help therapists determine how sessions are coming along, which strategies move the process forward, and what changes, if any, happen to be in order.

 Therapists take notes for the sole purpose of helping their patients and improving the quality of their lives.
 Therapists are not taking notes to make their patients uncomfortable or to create tensions.
 Sometimes, participants feel as though the therapist is judging them.
 In other cases, there is an understandable degree of curiosity where patients wonder, "what is my therapist writing about me?"

 Believe it or not, there are certain situations in which therapists elect not to take notes during sessions with patients.
 There are various reasons behind this decision, but not taking notes while sessions are happening doesn't mean that your therapist is not paying attention.
 Sometimes, therapists don't take notes because they feel as though it wouldn't be appropriate for the manner of therapy which is taking place.
 Others simply don't want their patients to feel uncomfortable.
 There are so many questions and speculations surrounding therapist notes, but understanding that notes taking is not mutually exclusive to every therapist makes a difference.

-It Is OK To Ask Your Therapist About Their Notes?
+It Is OK To Ask Your Therapist About What They're Writing?

 There seems to be this unspoken and almost taboo association with therapist notes.
 Many patients who witness their therapists taking notes often wonder about the reasons behind the note-taking and yet feel uncomfortable with asking their therapist why they're taking notes.